-File Description emp-dlf.xml A sample output file.
-The following command generates a file $emp.xml$ that contains all data in the table emp: transx -s "jdbc:oracle:thin:@//myhost:1521/myservicename" user -pw emp.xml emp The emp-dlf.xml file must be identical to emp.xml. txclean.sql A SQL file that drops the tables and sequences created for the demo. txdemo1.java A sample Java application that creates a JDBC connection and loads three data sets into the database. txdemo1.sql A SQL script that creates two tables and a sequence for use by the demo application. txdemo1.xml A sample data set.
+File Description README A text file that describes how to set up the TransX demos. emp-dlf.xml A sample output file.
+The following command generates a file $\texttt{emp.xml}$ that contains all data in the table emp: transx -s "jdbc:oracle:thin:@//myhost:1521/myservicename" user -pw emp.xml emp The emp-dlf.xml file must be identical to emp.xml. txclean.sql A SQL file that drops the tables and sequences created for the demo. txdemo1.java A sample Java application that creates a JDBC connection and loads three data sets into the database. txdemol.sql A SQL script that creates two tables and a sequence for use by the demo application. txdemo1.xml A sample data set.

-Documentation for how to compile and run the sample programs is located in the $\tt README.$ The basic steps are:
+Documentation for how to compile and run the sample programs is located in the $\mbox{\tt README}$ .
+The basic steps are:

-- 1. Change into the \$ORACLE_HOME/xdk/demo/java/transx directory (UNIX) or \$ORACLE_HOME\$\xdk\demo/java\transx directory (Windows). - 2.
+- 1. Change into the \$ORACLE\HOME/xdk/demo/java/transx directory (UNIX) or \$ORACLE\HOME%\xdk/demo/java/transx directory (Windows). - 2.
 Make sure that your environment variables are set as described in Setting Up the XDK for Java Environment.
-Oracle recommends that you set the \$ORACLE_SID (UNIX) or \$ORACLE_SID (Windows) environment variables to the default database.
+Oracle recommends that you set the \$ORACLE\SID (UNIX) or \$ORACLE\SID\ (Windows) environment variables to the default database.

 For security, do not expose passwords in command-line interfaces.
-If "-pw" is specified instead of the password in TransX, the user is prompted for the password [Enter password :].
-When the user types the password, it is not echoed; instead, ""s is printed in the command window.
+If "-pw" is specified instead of the password in TransX, the user is prompted for the password [Enter password:].
+When the user types the password, it is not echoed; instead, "\"s is printed in the command window.

-3. Set up the sample database objects by executing txdemol.sql.
-Connect to the database and run the txdemol.sql script:
+3. Set up the sample database objects by executing txdemo1.sql.
+Connect to the database and run the txdemo1.sql script: